2026 Spring Economic Update: Why “No New Taxes” is the Ultimate Corporate Trap

 For the past two years, Canadian business owners, founders, and executives have been holding their breath.

-When the Honorable François-Philippe Champagne tabled the 2026 Spring Economic Update (SEU) and officially confirmed that there would be no sweeping capital gains hikes and no increases to corporate tax rates, a collective sigh of relief echoed across the Canadian executive landscape.
-The inclusion rate remains at 50%.
-The government even threw in a minor reduction to the Canada Pension Plan (CPP) employer contribution rate.
+When the Honourable François-Philippe Champagne presented the 2026 Spring Economic Update (SEU), he confirmed there would be no increase to the capital gains inclusion rate and no changes to corporate tax rates.
+The inclusion rate remains at 50%, and the government also announced a modest reduction in the Canada Pension Plan (CPP) employer contribution rate.

 PART 1: THE ILLUSION OF THE CORPORATE VAULT